Battle of Ponte Novu: Tactics

 A less flattering version accuses Grimaldi of treachery and Gaffori of cowardice.
 Grimaldi, it asserts, was paid by the French to take no action and Gaffori feared to do so alone.
 Seeing the French come up with fixed bayonets, the militia before the bridge ran for their lives, attempted to force the bridge and were fired upon by the Prussians in self-defense.

 The stories are not compatible, but Napoleon himself testified to the defense behind the rampart of the slain before the bridge and he is known to have gone over the battlefield with Paoli in 1790.
 One can only presume that Paoli had stationed his best and most loyal troops along the opposite bank and that, seeing the rout, they ran forward over the bridge to rescue the situation.
 This possibility places the Prussian unit in a very bad light.
 There appears to be no possibility, in this version, that they kept up a sustained fire by mistake, but evidence of collusion with the French, though a logical circumstance, did not survive.

-Paoli at his headquarters was then faced with a general rout.
-It must have been at this time that the coat he brought to England, if genuine, was shredded by French musket balls.
-Militarily it is striking that he did not tour the front line or station himself behind it as did both Napoleon and Wellington in all their battles.
-The more inexperienced troops were left to feel that they were acting on their own.
-In summary, it is probably safe to say that Corsica was not sufficiently unified for Paoli to make an effective defense, his top officers defected, his troops lacked motivation, and he relied on mercenaries of dubious loyalty to save the day against numerically superior and skilled French veterans and professional officers.
+Paoli, at his headquarters, was then confronted with a general rout.
+It was perhaps at this point that the coat he later brought to England, if it was genuine, was shredded by French musket balls.
+From a military perspective, it is striking that Paoli did not tour the front line or position himself behind it, as both Napoleon and Wellington did in their battles.
+Instead, the less experienced troops were left with the impression that they were fighting largely on their own.
+In summary, it is probably fair to conclude that Corsica was not sufficiently united to mount an effective defense: Paoli’s senior officers defected, his troops lacked motivation, and he was forced to rely on mercenaries of questionable loyalty against numerically superior French forces led by experienced veterans and professional officers.